Michaela000/EPICHAD/project/lab_notebook_Michaela.md

 - update github repository (Calculator, data, ...)
 - learning more about EEG data; data analysis; etc. (Videos on Youtube and MNE)
 - preprocessing of sub01 (problems with the ICA)
-- problems with the github website
+- problems with the GitHub website

 ## week 8 (21.06.2021-27.06.2021)
 - update github repository
 - Preprocessing in Jupyter Notebook (Errors -> Discussion with Jose)
-- Problems on Github (Actions were not succesfull)
+- Problems on GitHub (Actions were not succesfull)
 - learning about the basics of EEG

 ## week 9 (28.06.2021-04.07.2021)